stefanpenner/node-fixturify-project/README.md

 // this will follow node resolution rules to lookup "my-aliased-name" from "../elsewhere" project.linkDependency('d', { baseDir: '/example', resolveName: 'my-aliased-name' });

-// if the package you're linking to is misbehaved and depends on your other dependencies
-// without declaring them as peerDependencies, you can provide a hint so we will still
-// link everything up correctly. project.linkDependency('e', { baseDir: '/example', undeclaredPeerDeps: ['some-dep'] });

 project.writeSync();
 ```